-The supply of medicines in Switzerland cannot be assured in all cases.
-Despite action already being taken, there has not yet been an improvement.
-The federal government is now considering additional measures, and is drawing up proposals for implementing them.
+The supply of medicines in Switzerland is not assured in all cases.
+Despite the action already taken, no significant improvement has been achieved.
+The federal government is now considering additional measures and is drawing up proposals for implementing them.

 Disruptions to the supplies of medicines are increasing worldwide, and Switzerland is no exception.
 The problem is clearly reflected in the growing numbers of reports to the Essential Human Medicines Reporting Office for National Economic Supply (NES), and through information obtained from hospital and cantonal pharmacies.